tweedge/springcore-0day-en/README.md

 >
 > Also, the [Spring documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/validation/DataBinder.html) is clear about security implications of YOLO usage of DataBinder.
 So add ignoring security guidance to the list above, and, well, I'm suspicious.

+It was later discovered that there are cases in the wild where this vulnerability is working, most notably in the ["Handling Form Submission" tutorial](https://spring.io/guides/gs/handling-form-submission/) from Spring, as [discovered by @th3_protoCOL](https://twitter.com/th3_protoCOL/status/1509345839134609408). *However*, thus far nobody's found evidence that this is widespread.

-This does not instinctively seem like it's going to be a cataclysmic event such as Log4Shell, however given this is RCE it it *at least* worth the research to figure out how much risk exposure your organization could have.
-There also have been documented cases in the wild where this vulnerability is working, most notably in the ["Handling Form Submission" tutorial](https://spring.io/guides/gs/handling-form-submission/) from Spring, as [discovered by @th3_protoCOL](https://twitter.com/th3_protoCOL/status/1509345839134609408).
+In my opinion, any news article going out of its way to say "could this be the next log4shell?!?" is willfully overblowing this - this is a severe vulnerability, sure, but it only impacts nondefault usage of SpringCore with no proven widespread viability.
+It's categorically *not* log4shell-like. **While this currently does not seem like it's going to be a cataclysmic event, given this is RCE it it *at least* worth the research to figure out how much risk exposure your organization could have - see "[Check Yourself!](https://github.com/tweedge/springcore-0day-en#check-yourself)" to get started.**

 ## Check Yourself!